KhadidjaArezki/Litetalk/server/README.md

 ### Token

 - Handles requests for new access token
-- Logs the user and clear the cookie
+- Logs out the user and clear the cookie

 ### Message